 I bet if you have a tray of golden baked, nutrition-packed Zucchini And Sweet Potato Slice in your fridge; your mornings will become a whole heap easier.
 Just warm a slice of this delicious Zucchini And Sweet Potato traybake for each member of your family for breakfast or wrap in parchment paper and pack along with salad for lunch.

-When my boys were little and eating well (or even eating for that matter) was the farthest things from their minds, friends with older kids would always encourage me to have hope because they had older boys that single-handedly demolished their fridges and pantries every month.
+When my boys were little, eating well (or even eating for that matter) was the farthest thing from their minds.
+Friends with older kids would always encourage me to have hope because they had older boys that single-handedly demolished their fridges and pantries every month.
 I used to smile indulgently wondering how that could even be possible with my two.
-And then my first born went through a growth spurt and arrived at the thresh hold of puberty/teen years simultaneously and everything changed.
-For the first time, I realised that there may be some truth to what older parents say to younger ones and that it is not just a lot of fluff and privileged talk that comes from them having reached that position before us.
+And then my firstborn went through a growth spurt and arrived at the thresh hold of puberty/teen years simultaneously and everything changed.
+For the first time, I realised that there might be some truth to what experienced parents say to newbie parents and that it is not just a lot of fluff and privileged talk that comes from them having reached that position before us.

 My boys love savoury food, hot savoury food to be precise.
 It is not that I have spoiled them, it is my preference too, one that they have picked up on.
 So I got little Thermos food flasks and started heating up leftover pasta and fried rice from the previous night’s dinner for their lunches.
 As time went on, I got more creative with packing hot dumplings, grilled sandwiches and even soups.